barkadosh1/IDD-Fa18-Lab1/README.md

 **c.
 What circuit element would you want to add to protect the board and external LED?**

 We would like to add a resistor to protect our board and external LED.
 Given Ohm's law, V = IR, we can see that for a given voltage, having a low resistance will lead to a very high current.
 Therefore, we should add a resistor to lower the current flowing to the LED, otherwise the LED might break.
+Additionally, we can add a fuse to take the initial hit and prevent the LED from being impacted in the event that something goes wrong.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**